alexis-82/systemdown/README.md

 **NEXT STEP:**

-Open your terminal and launch the command systemdown
+Open your terminal and launch the command: systemdown